shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

 1. **VAE Pre-training**: The VAE is pre-trained separately to ensure good reconstruction quality.
 This is done using [`pre_train.py`](pre_train.py).

     To help with convergence and reconstruction quality, a combination of MSE loss and [KLD](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) loss were used.
     The AdamW optimiser was used with weight decay for fast convergence.
-The ReduceLROnPlateau scheduler was used to ensure the reconstructions ocntinuedd to improve in later training.
+The ReduceLROnPlateau scheduler was used to ensure the reconstructions continued to improve in later training.
-    <p>The pre-training was run for 100 epochs when an accetable reconstruction quality was obtained.
-The final reconstruction quality is shown below
+    <p>The pre-training was run for 100 epochs when an acceptable reconstruction quality was obtained.
+The final reconstruction quality is shown below.

     <img src="visualisations/vae_reconstructions.gif" width=1000>